Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search

-For the local visual representation, $\tau_{pq}$ defines the error tolerance for the PQ signature matches.
-For small values, the noisy versions of the true signatures can be estimated correctly.
+For local visual representations, $\tau_{pq}$ defines error tolerance for PQ signature matches.
+For small values, noisy versions of valid signatures can be estimated correctly.
 However, this reduces the discriminative power of signatures and introduces lots of outliers.
-Therefore, we set $D_{bow}$ as 5K and 10K to obtain the trade-offs in terms of retrieval accuracy and query processing time for $\tau_{pq}$.
-Fig.~\ref{fig:local} illustrates the mAP scores for the top 100 ranked scenes based on various $\tau_{pq}$ values.
+Therefore, we set $D_{bow}$ as 5K and 10K to obtain trade-offs in terms of retrieval accuracy and query processing time for $\tau_{pq}$.
+Fig.~\ref{fig:local} illustrates mAP scores for top 100 ranked scenes based on various $\tau_{pq}$ values.
 From the results, settling $\tau_{pq}$ around 0.72 yields the best performance for all configurations.
-Another important observation is that 5K scores drop down drastically for the full version of the dataset.
-This result can be explained by the fact that the discriminative power of the representation is not sufficient for smaller $D_{bow}$ values.
-Moreover, larger cluster size $D_{bow}$ eventually provides an advantage in the querying stage by reducing the operations due to the inverted index structure.
+Another important observation is that 5K scores drop down drastically for the full version of this dataset.
+This result can be demonstrated by the fact that the discriminative power of this representation is not adequate for smaller values of $D_{bow}$.
+Moreover, a larger cluster size $D_{bow}$ ultimately provides an advantage in the querying stage by reducing operations due to an inverted index structure.

-For the global visual representation, $D_{fk}$ and $k$ are two parameters need to be defined by the users.
+For global visual representations, $D_{fk}$ and $k$ are two parameters that users need to define.
 We select 64, 128 and 256 for the number of Gaussian mixture components (D$_{fk}$).
-Since $k$ value determines the redundancy in the approximate binary code search, the accuracy and query processing time are influenced inversely by this value.
-The accuracy saturates at $k=5$ for all parameters as shown in Fig.~\ref{fig:global}.
-This ultimately speeds up the search time 6x faster.
-As expected, increasing the number of mixture components ($D_{fk}$) restores the accuracy for both versions.
-However the total number of comparisons as well as the storage requirement becomes larger as well.
+Since $k$ value determines redundancy in approximate binary code search, accuracy and query processing time are influenced inversely from this value.
+The accuracy saturates at $k=5$ for all configurations, as shown in Fig.~\ref{fig:global}.
+This configuration speeds up search time approximately 6x faster.
+As expected, increasing the number of mixture components ($D_{fk}$) restores accuracy for both versions.
+However, the total number of comparisons, as well as storage requirements, becomes more extensive.